corpobit/clark-platform-operating-model/04-gitops-model.md

 Clark Platform uses a GitOps model with two distinct layers: Platform GitOps (managed by Clark) and Application GitOps (managed by customer).

+## Clark Dashboard

+### Purpose

+The Clark dashboard is the primary interface for development teams to interact with the platform.
+It provides a user-friendly way to request resources, report incidents, and manage cases without requiring direct Git repository access.

+### Features

+- **Resource Requests**: Request cloud services (databases, storage, queues) via intuitive forms
+- **Incident Reporting**: Report infrastructure incidents and issues
+- **Case Management**: Create and track support cases
+- **Status Tracking**: Monitor request status and resource provisioning
+- **Notifications**: Receive updates on request status and resource availability

+### Alternative Methods

+- **Repository Issues**: Developers can create issues in the repository for requests or questions
+- **Direct Communication**: Contact Clark team directly for urgent matters

+### Workflow Integration

+All requests from the dashboard are processed by Clark, who then creates the necessary PRs in the repository following GitOps best practices.

 ## Two-Layer GitOps Architecture

 ### Layer Separation